 \section{Introduction}

 The habitats of many terrestrial species are within a few metres above the ground; their living conditions therefore depend largely on weather conditions near the surface, which involve land-atmosphere interactions on a wide range of time and spatial scales \cite{santanello_landatmosphere_2018}.
-Heatwaves --prolonged periods of high heat stress-- are among the most detrimental weather phenomena to societies and ecosystems.
-The increase in the intensity, frequency and duration of heatwaves as a result of anthropogenic global warming has already caused numerous excess deaths around the world and will continue to do so, even under moderate greenhouse gases emission pathways \cite{mitchell_attributing_2016, gasparrini_projections_2017, vicedo-cabrera_burden_2021, matthews_mortality_2025}.
+Heatwaves, prolonged periods of high heat stress, are among the most detrimental weather phenomena to societies and ecosystems.
+The increase in the intensity, frequency, and duration of heatwaves as a result of global warming has already caused numerous excess deaths around the world and will continue to do so, even with moderate greenhouse gases emissions \cite{mitchell_attributing_2016, gasparrini_projections_2017, vicedo-cabrera_burden_2021, matthews_mortality_2025}.

 Humidity is known to exacerbate human heat stress by limiting sweat evaporation.
-Humid heat can be quantified by various metrics, including wet-bulb temperature (Twb) and Heat Index (HI), and there is no consensus in the literature as to which is more relevant to human health.
-Studies suggest that adverse health effects can occur in more vulnerable groups after 3 to 6 hours of exposure to Twb $\geq$ 24--25$^\circ$C \cite{vecellio_evaluating_2022, vanos_physiological_2023}.
+Humid heat can be quantified by various metrics, including wet-bulb temperature (Twb) and Heat Index (HI), and there is no consensus in the literature on which is more relevant to human health. \citeA{sherwood_adaptability_2010} suggest that an upper survivability limit for fit people is Twb=35$^\circ$C \cite<see also>{buzan_moist_2020}.
+Other studies show that adverse health effects can occur in vulnerable groups after $\sim$6 hours of exposure to Twb $\geq$ 24--25$^\circ$C \cite{vecellio_evaluating_2022, vanos_physiological_2023}, considerably increasing the prevalence of high Twb values as a global heat risk \cite{vecellio_greatly_2023}.
 The all-year 95$^\text{th}$ percentile of daily mean Twb (Twbd-95) is 24$^\circ$C on average in the Tropics and above 25$^\circ$C in many coastal and inland low-lying areas (Fig. S1a).
-In addition, there is strong seasonality in the timing of peak Twbd-95 values (Fig. S1b), as dictated, for example, by the onset or cessation of rainy seasons \cite{ivanovich_subseasonal_2024, jackson_daily_2025}.
+In addition, there is strong seasonality in the timing of Twbd-95 (Fig. S1b), as dictated, for example, by the onset or cessation of rainy seasons \cite{ivanovich_subseasonal_2024, jackson_daily_2025}.